kamioftea/advent-of-code-2023/pubs/blog/day_5.md

 I convert the example spec into this representation, and use that as a test.
 The parsing splits the inputs on each blank line, parses the seed numbers into `Id`s in the `Seed` category, and builds a `HashMap<Category, AlmanacMap>`, from the sections.
-Notably the ranges within each `AlmanacMap` are
+Notably the ranges within each `AlmanacMap` are sorted for ease of finding which applies to a given `Id`.

 ## Part one - the seed bone's connected to the soil bone, ...